-Easy Nigerian recipes are simple recipes that requires less ingredients and time to prepare, most people start from this page when they are new to making Nigerian foods.
+Easy Nigerian recipes are simple recipes that requires fewer ingredients and time to prepare, most people start from this page when they are new to making Nigerian foods.

 If you are looking for quick and simple recipes to surprise your spouse you can start from this page.
 Most of the recipes here would take between forty to sixty minutes to prepare.

 I get lots of questions daily about easy to make Nigerian foods and that is just what I want to address here on a grander scale.
-If you are new to making Nigerian foods it is very likely that you would want to start with the simple recipes and then graduate to the more complex ones (like bitterleaf soup).
+If you are new to making Nigerian foods, it is likely that you would want to start with the simple recipes and then graduate to the more complex ones (like bitter leaf soup).

 Here is the three most simple Nigerian recipes that I know you could do in less than one hour.
 These foods are considered easy to make because they are easy to make and the ingredients used in making them are very easy to find too.

-If you are looking for easy Nigerian recipes you must also remember to make foods that would be accepted by the people or person you are looking to surprise.
-That is the reason why I would include jollof rice on this page.
+If you are looking for easy Nigerian recipes, you must also remember to make foods that the people or person you are looking to surprise would accept.
+That is the reason I would include jollof rice on this page.

-Jollof rice is one of the easiest to make Nigerian food and the necessary ingredients could be found at all corners of the world.
+Jollof rice is one of the easiest to make Nigerian food and we could find the ingredients at all corners of the world.
 You can report below if you can’t find any of the listed ingredients in your location or just resort to our online store.

 The Ingredients for making jollof rice includes; tomato, meat (chicken, turkey, beef or even fish), onions, stock cubes, salt, pepper and a few other Nigerian ingredients.
 Personally, I like to make jollof rice with chicken or fish.
 I have a video for this recipe on the main page.

-Like I stated initially that this recipe is considered one of the easiest Nigerian foods because all the required ingredients could be found at every part of the world and almost every Nigerian would delightfully accept a well made plate of jollof rice and chicken.
+Like I stated initially, this recipe is easy and jollof rice is one of the easiest Nigerian foods because we could find all the required ingredients at every part of the world and almost every Nigerian would delightfully accept a well made plate of jollof rice and chicken.

 Please visit the main page for making Jollof Rice in Nigeria, the first on my list of easy to make Nigerian recipes.

 The second on my list of Nigerian easy recipes would be a pasta recipe that I have been talking about recently – My special spaghetti recipe.
 Like I stated on the main page ‘I wasn’t a good fan of pastas until I discovered this recipe.’
-It has been widely appreciated and accepted since it was added to the Nigerian Kitchen.
+It has been widely appreciated and accepted since I added it to the Nigerian Kitchen.

 This spaghetti recipe is one of the most popular foods made in the Nigerian kitchen, are you a member of the Nigerian Kitchen? you can get more information from this page about Nigerian Kitchen members, it is just a simple community of folks interested in making Nigerian foods.